samunruh86/retail_multi/admin/markdown/site_copy_v2.md

 ---

 ## **Catalog Preview**
-- **Pre Header:** "Catalog Preview"
+- **Pre Header:** Catalog Preview
-- **Headline:** Connecting Retailers to Leading Brands
+- **Headline:** Connecting Trusted Brands with Modern Retailers
-- **Supporting:** Browse a curated snapshot of the high-performing assortments we unlock for qualified partners.
-Toggle categories to see how we support modern retail shelves with premium selections.
+- **Supporting:** Explore a curated view of the brands and assortments we represent.
+Each collection reflects retail-ready packaging, and consistent availability for qualified partners.
 - **Elements:** Category filter pills (tablist), live status text, dynamic preview grid.
-- **CTA Button:** "Explore Our Catalog" → /catalog/
+- **CTA Button:** Explore Our Catalog → /catalog/

 ---

 ## **How We Work**
-- **Pre Header:** "HOW WE WORK"
+- **Pre Header:** HOW WE WORK
-- **Headline:** A Better Way to Buy and Sell Wholesale
+- **Headline:** Distribution, Done Right.
-- **Supporting:** We combine modern systems with verified partnerships to make wholesale simple, transparent, and brand-safe.
-Our process keeps retailers confident and brands protected.
+- **Supporting:** We combine verified partnerships, MAP-compliant sourcing, and modern systems to make distribution simple, transparent, and brand-safe—for both sides of the supply chain.
 - **Tabs:**
+  - **Brand Partnerships**
-  - **Tab:** "Brand Partnerships" — **Headline:** Authorized.
+    - **Headline:** Authorized.
 Reliable.
 Protected.
+    - **Bullets:**
-    - **Bullets:** Verified supplier & brand sourcing; MAP compliance & pricing protection; Consistent product quality & packaging integrity.
+      - Verified supplier and brand sourcing
+      - MAP compliance and pricing protection
+      - Controlled presentation and packaging integrity
+  - **Catalog & Curation**
-  - **Tab:** "Catalog & Curation" — **Headline:** Curation Built for Retailers.
+    — **Headline:** Curated for Retail Success.
-    - **Bullets:** Access to curated premium assortments; Simplified wholesale discovery & ordering; Reliable availability & replenishment.
+    - **Bullets:**
+      - Organized premium assortments by retail channel
+      - Streamlined discovery and replenishment
+      - Focus on performance, presentation, and availability
+  - **Logistics & Fulfillment**
-  - **Tab:** "Logistics & Fulfillment" — **Headline:** From Supplier to Shelf—Seamlessly.
+    — **Headline:** From Supplier to Shelf.
+    - **Bullets:**
-    - **Bullets:** Predictable restock & delivery times; Transparent inventory coordination; Dependable fulfillment from trusted partners.
+      - Predictable restock and delivery cycles
+      - Transparent inventory coordination
+      - Dependable fulfillment through verified partners

 ---

 ## **FAQs Section**

-- **Q:** Do you work directly with brands?
+- **Do you work directly with brands?**
-  **A:** Yes.
-Retail Stride partners directly with brands and authorized distributors to ensure every product is authentic, compliant, and responsibly represented.
+  Yes.
+Retail Stride partners with brand owners and authorized distributors to ensure every product is authentic, MAP-compliant, and responsibly represented across retail channels.

-- **Q:** Can I buy products without a retail business license?
+- **Can I buy products without a retail business license?**
-  **A:** Not at this time.
-Retail Stride is a B2B platform serving licensed retail businesses and verified resale partners.
+  No. Retail Stride serves verified retail businesses and licensed resale partners only.
+This ensures brand protection and proper sales channel compliance.

+- **Do I need to have a physical storefront?**
+  Yes.
+Retail Stride primarily partners with established brick-and-mortar retailers to ensure controlled distribution and genuine in-store representation.

-- **Q:** How do you ensure pricing consistency?
+- **How do you ensure pricing consistency?**
-  **A:** We maintain strict MAP compliance and only source from authorized suppliers—ensuring stable pricing across all retail channels.
+  All catalog items follow strict MAP policies and are sourced exclusively from approved suppliers—maintaining consistent pricing and brand integrity across every marketplace.

-- **Q:** Can brands apply to join the platform?
-  **A:** Absolutely.
-We’re always expanding our catalog with premium, compliant brands seeking controlled retail reach.
-- **Q:** Do you ship directly to stores?
+- **Do you ship directly to stores?**
-  **A:** Yes.
-We support direct store delivery (DSD) and FBA prep shipments through approved logistics partners.
+  Yes.
+We support direct store delivery (DSD) and regional fulfillment through approved logistics partners to ensure consistent supply and brand-safe handling.

+- **Are you a marketplace or a distributor?**
+  Retail Stride operates as a modern distributor—not a public marketplace.
+We source directly from authorized brands and suppliers, maintaining control, compliance, and consistency across every retail partner relationship.

-- **Q:** Is there a membership or access fee?
+- **Is there a membership or access fee?**
-  **A:** Access to browse is free for approved retailers.
-Brand and wholesale partnerships are structured individually.
+  No. Retail Stride is not a membership model.
+Approved retailers receive access to browse our catalog and place orders through verified wholesale partnerships.

+- **CTA:**
-- **CTA (inline):** "Request Access" → /apply/
+  **Request Access** → /apply/

 ---

 ## **Footer CTA**
 - **Headline:** Ready to dive in?
-- **Supporting:** Discover how Retail Stride supports premium brands and independent retailers with trusted wholesale partnerships tailored to each growth plan.
+- **Supporting:** Discover how Retail Stride supports premium brands and independent retailers with trusted distribution partnerships tailored to each growth plan.
-- **Buttons:** "Brands" → /brands • "Retailers" → /retailers
+- **Buttons:** Brands → /brands • Retailers → /retailers

 ---

 # Brands | retailstride.com/brands/

 ## **Hero Section**
-- **Headline:** Trusted Distribution.
+- **Headline:** Modern Brand Distribution.
-- **Subheadline:** We help brands expand their retail reach without compromising pricing, presentation, or customer experience.
+- **Subheadline:** Retail Stride expands your retail reach through authorized partnerships, MAP-compliant standards, and curated access to verified independent retailers.
-- **CTA Button:** "Let's Connect"
+- **CTA Button:** Let's Connect

 ---

 ## **Our Solution Section**
-- **Pre Header:** "Our Solution"
+- **Pre Header:** Our Solution
-- **Headline:** Wholesale, Simplified
+- **Headline:** Distribution, Built for Control.
 - **Supporting:** Retail Stride partners with emerging and established brands to expand their reach into trusted retail channels while preserving pricing integrity, compliance, and brand story.
 - **Accordion Items:**
-  - **Title:** Authorized Distribution Agreements
+  - **Title:** Authorized Distribution
-  - **Body:** We work directly with brand owners and vetted distributors to deliver authentic product, consistent pricing, and responsible representation.
+  - **Body:** We work directly with brand owners and vetted distributors to ensure every product is sourced, represented, and delivered through approved channels with full MAP compliance.

-  - **Title:** Omnichannel Price Protection
+  - **Title:** Pricing Integrity
-  - **Body:** Strict MAP enforcement and authorized sourcing ensure stable pricing across marketplaces and brick-and-mortar.
+  - **Body:** Strict MAP standards and authorized sourcing safeguard your pricing strategy across both brick-and-mortar and online retail, ensuring consistency and eliminating unauthorized erosion.

-  - **Title:** Content + Brand Story Amplification
+  - **Title:** Brand Presentation
-  - **Body:** We elevate approved brand assets and messaging to protect positioning and drive effective retail presentation.
+  - **Body:** We manage approved assets, listings, and retail presentation to ensure your brand is represented accurately—from product content to in-store execution.

 ---

 ## **FAQs Section**

+**Supporting:** We’ve gathered common questions from the brands we partner with.
+Have a different question?
+Let’s connect.

+- **How do you manage retail access?**
+  We operate as a closed distribution network.
+Only verified, brick-and-mortar retailers are approved to purchase—protecting your pricing structure, channel integrity, and in-store presentation.

-- **Q:** Do you work directly with brands?
+- **Do you work directly with brands?**
-  **A:** Yes.
-We partner with brands and authorized distributors to guarantee authenticity and compliance.
+  Yes.
+Retail Stride partners with brand owners and authorized distributors to ensure every product is authentic, MAP-compliant, and represented responsibly across all retail channels.

-- **Q:** Can retailers buy without a business license?
-  **A:** No. Retail Stride serves verified, licensed retail businesses.
-- **Q:** How do you ensure pricing consistency?
+- **How do you ensure pricing compliance?**
-  **A:** We maintain strict MAP compliance and source only from authorized suppliers.
-- **Q:** Can brands apply to join the platform?
-  **A:** Yes—premium, compliant brands seeking controlled retail reach are welcome to apply.
-- **Q:** Do you ship directly to stores?
-  **A:** Yes.
-We support DSD and FBA-prep shipments via approved logistics partners.
+  Every SKU in our catalog follows strict MAP and authorized-sourcing standards.
+We maintain clear communication and purchasing controls with our retail partners to uphold brand pricing policies and consistency.

+- **Are you a marketplace or a distributor?**
+  Retail Stride is a modern distributor, not an open marketplace.
+We don’t list products publicly or allow unverified sellers—ensuring total control over how your brand is represented.

+- **What support do you provide for new brand partners?**
+  We make onboarding seamless—our team handles the setup, data organization, and catalog integration so your products are presented accurately and quickly to qualified retailers.

-- **Q:** Is there a membership or access fee?
+- **Is there a cost to partner with Retail Stride?**
-  **A:** Browsing is free for approved retailers; partnerships are structured individually.
+  No. There are no fees, subscriptions, or commissions for brands or retailers.
+Retail Stride operates as a modern distributor—purchasing inventory directly under authorized terms and supplying it to verified retail partners through controlled, compliant channels.

 ---

 ## **CTA Section**
 - **Headline:** Partner With Us
-- **Supporting:** Ready to expand your brand’s reach through verified retailers, controlled pricing, and consistent marketplace standards?
-Connect with our team to explore authorized wholesale distribution.
+- **Supporting:** Ready to expand your brand’s reach through verified retailers and controlled distribution?
+Retail Stride helps brands grow across independent retail channels—maintaining pricing integrity, packaging consistency, and brand presentation every step of the way.
+There are no fees or commitments to get started—just a conversation about fit.
-- **CTA Button:** "Submit"
+- **CTA Button:** Submit

 ---